genaifab/pythonbasics/README.md

 ## 🏆 Completion Certificate

-You can fill out your own certificate using `certificate.md` or issue one to your students at the end of the course.
+You can fill out your own certificate using `certificate.md`

 ---